bclins/bclins.github.io/spring25/math140/notes.md

 3. Factor $x^2 - 11x + 24$. (<https://youtu.be/eF6zYNzlZKQ?t=368>)

 4. Solve $x^2 = 3x + 10$.  (<https://youtu.be/D3a8NnpQ2vU>)

+We didn't get to these last two examples in class, but they are good extra practice:

 5. Where does the line $y = x+1$ intersect the parabola $y = x^2-1$?  (<https://youtu.be/S8NujgvvznQ>)